On the line: Trump, Democrats battle in campaign's final day

 TRUMP

+Campaigning in Ohio, Trump declared that "everything is at stake" as he sought to bolster the campaign of Ohio Attorney General Mike DeWine, the Republican candidate for governor.

+In Cleveland, Trump bashed DeWine's Democratic opponent, Richard Cordray, whom he declared "a bad person" who "has hurt a lot of people."

-During a tele-town hall organized by his re-election campaign, Trump urged his supporters to vote on Tuesday, saying the media will treat the midterm results as a referendum on his presidency.
+Earlier in the day, Trump said during a tele-town hall organized by his re-election campaign that the media would treat the midterm results as a referendum on his presidency.

 "Even though I'm not on the ballot, in a certain way I am on the ballot," Trump said.
 "The press is very much considering it a referendum on me and us as a movement."